Blood Type Diet Recipe

 |Name||Notes||A Sec||A Non||ABSec||ABNon||B Sec||B Non||O Sec||O Non|

 This recipe is low in common allergens.
 This recipe is gluten free.
+This is a low lectin recipe.
 This recipe uses ecologically friendly ingredients.